 ALEXANDRIA, Va.
 (May 26, 2020) – During an on-demand webinar released today by the National Credit Union Administration, credit unions will get valuable information on the regulatory and legislative enhancements made to the Central Liquidity Facility.

-This approximately 40-minute webinar is available on the agency’s website (opens new window).
+This approximately 40-minute webinar is available on the agency’s website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Participants should allow pop-ups from this website.

 During the webinar, Owen Cole, President of the Central Liquidity Facility, explains how the facility works and how it fits within a credit union’s broader liquidity risk-management program.
 He also provides an overview of recent changes to the Central Liquidity Facility made by the CARES Act and the NCUA Board.